5 Things to Know About the iOS 14.6 Update

 Developers are digging through the iOS 14.6 beta, but we haven’t heard anything definitive about what’s on board.
 We’ll let you know when we do.

-Apple could add, or subtract, from the iOS 14.6 change log as the beta progresses so keep an eye out for changes as the software makes progress in testing.
+Apple could add, or subtract, from the iOS 14.6 change log so keep an eye out for changes as the software makes progress in testing.

 iOS 14.6 Jailbreak